corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics/db-worker.md

 * The time the flow persistence requests remained on Kafka, from the moment they were added by flows until they were received by the database worker (Kafka lag).

-The ledger persistence requests metrics measure the time taken to handle the ledger persistence requests.
+The ledger persistence requests metrics measure the time needed to execute the ledger transaction database requests against the database.

 The membership persistence requests metrics presented in this section measure:
 * The time taken to handle the membership persistence requests, which included acquiring a connection and executing a transaction.